- July 11, 2021

 "The Tale of Bistun" is a story-driven action-adventure game inspired by the tragic poem "Khosrow and Shirin."
 You play as a stone carver with amnesia, who must battle through hostile enemies and explore two realms to uncover the secret of his past.
 As you journey through the real world and the Revelations Realm, you must unravel the mystery of your identity and defeat a colossal ancient evil.

-- The game features a beautifully crafted story based on Persian mythology, with rich narrative elements and emotional depth.
+- The game features a beautiful story based on Persian mythology, with rich narration and excellent voice acting, particularly from Shohreh Aghdashloo.

-- Visually stunning with unique art design, smooth animations, and an incredible soundtrack that enhances the overall experience.
+- Visually stunning with unique art design and smooth animations, the game creates an immersive atmosphere that enhances the storytelling experience.

-- Combat mechanics are overly simplistic and repetitive, lacking depth and challenge, which may lead to a monotonous experience.
+- The combat system is overly simplistic and repetitive, lacking depth and challenge, which may lead to boredom for players seeking more engaging gameplay.

-“The romantic story, with masterfully incorporated symbolism and plot twists along with the exotic art style, makes the game a sensational experience; it is short and does not overstay its welcome.”
+“The romantic story with masterfully incorporated symbolism and plot twists along with the exotic art style makes the game a sensational experience; it is short and does not overstay its welcome as well.”

 “The game's core strength is the phenomenal storytelling using Persian mythology, great voice acting, beautiful graphics, and tuneful music.”